Tram-One/tram-deco/README.md

 <dt><code>TramDeco.watch()</code></dt>
 <dd>

-The most straight forward way to build Web Component definitions.
+The most straight-forward way to build Web Component definitions.
 The `watch()` function starts a mutation observer that watches for template tags with the `td-definitions` attribute.
 When these appear in the DOM, Tram-Deco will process them, and build the component definitions inside.
 When it finishes processing these, it updates the template with an attribute `defined`.